xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/cfg_partition.rst

 - 'Partition definition file' way can be used for RedHat, SLES and Ubuntu.
 - 'partition definition script' way was tested only for RedHat and Ubuntu, use this feature on SLES at your own risk.
-- Cause disk configuration for Ubuntu is different from RedHat, so there are some specific section for ubuntu.
+- Because disk configuration for ubuntu is different from Redhat, there maybe some section special for ubuntu.
 ..
 END_Overview

 ..
 BEGIN_partition_definition_file_Overview